Best iPhone headphones Buying Guide: Welcome to What Hi-Fi?'s round-up of the best iPhone headphones you can buy in 2020.

 Read the full review: AKG Y500 Wireless

 Sadly, these headphones don't fold down completely (the earcups merely fold flat), so they're not as portable as some.
 But that's about the only fault we could find with them.
-They're B&W's first wireless pair with noise-cancellation, though from their superb build quality and performance, you'd never know it.
-The noise-cancellation does a fine job of muting the outside world, while there are some neat features that are well thought through - lift one earcup and the music pauses, for example, or put them back on after a short break and the track picks up where you left off.
+They are B&W's first wireless pair with noise-cancellation, though, from their superb build quality and performance, you'd never know it.
+The noise-cancellation does a fine job of muting the outside world, while there are some neat features that are well thought out – lift one earcup and the music pauses, for example, or put them back on after a short break and the track picks up where you left off.
 The sound quality is excellent, too, full of purpose, with a level of refinement not often seen in wireless pairs.
 A premium upgrade for your premium iPhone.

 Read the full review: B&W PX

 JBL is a heavy hitter when it comes to wireless sports earbuds and the JBL Reflect Flow is a value-packed option to partner your iPhone.

 The Reflect Flows are just the ticket, especially if you desire a bass-heavy sound for the gym but don't fancy a pair of over-ear headphones.
 You get 10 hours of battery life plus an extra 20 hours from the case, and JBL promises a quick 10-minute charge will provide an hour's playback.